janet-dev/ci-milestone-project-4/DEPLOYMENT.md

 ### Remote Deployment

-These Heroku deployment instructions were created by Code Institute student [Joy Zadan](https://github.com/JoyZadan/shop-kbeauty/blob/main/DEPLOYMENT.md).
+These Heroku deployment instructions were created by Code Institute graduate [Joy Zadan](https://github.com/JoyZadan/shop-kbeauty/blob/main/DEPLOYMENT.md) with some of my screenshots.

 ClickCollect is deployed on Heroku and uses AWS S3 for staticfiles cloud storage.